springboardmentor54158a/AIDriven-Archaeological-Site-Mapping/Project learning.md

 **Learning Outcome:**
 - Gained practical understanding of segmentation evaluation metrics and their significance.

+---
+# 📘 Week 4: YOLO Checkpoint

+---

-## 📅 Day 3: YOLO Training, Evaluation, and Result Analysis
+## 📅 Week 4 – Day 1
+### Understanding Object Detection & Dataset Preparation

 ### 🎯 Objectives
-- To train a YOLOv5 model for archaeological artifact detection
+- To understand the fundamentals of object detection
-- To evaluate the trained model using standard object detection metrics
+- To study the YOLOv5 architecture and workflow
+- To prepare a YOLO-compatible dataset structure
-- To visualize detection results on validation images
+- To distinguish between semantic segmentation and object detection

 ---

 ### 📚 Learning Outcomes
+- Gained an understanding of how YOLO performs real-time object detection
-- Learned the complete YOLOv5 training workflow
+- Learned the difference between pixel-level segmentation and bounding-box-based detection
-- Understood the role of loss functions and evaluation metrics in object detection
+- Understood the YOLO annotation format and dataset requirements
-- Gained experience in analyzing detection outputs

 ---

 ### 🧠 Concepts Covered
+- Object Detection vs Semantic Segmentation
-- YOLOv5 training pipeline
+- YOLOv5 pipeline
-- Loss components:
-  - Bounding box loss
+- Bounding box parameters:
+  - `x_center`
-  - Objectness loss
+  - `y_center`
-  - Classification loss
+  - `width`
-- Evaluation metric:
+  - `height`
-  - Mean Average Precision (mAP@0.5)
+  *(all values normalized)*

 ---

 ### 🛠 Practical Work
-1. Trained the YOLOv5 model using the prepared archaeological dataset.
-2. Configured training parameters such as:
-   - Image size: 640 × 640
-   - Batch size: 2
-   - Number of epochs: 10–20
-3. Monitored training progress by observing loss values and mAP scores.
-4. Evaluated the trained model on validation images.
-5. Performed inference to visualize bounding boxes and confidence scores for detected archaeological structures.
+- Defined object detection classes:
+  - **0 → Structure**
+  - **1 → Wall**

+- Created YOLO dataset directory structure: yolo_data/
+├── images/
+│ ├── train/
+│ └── val/
+├── labels/
+│ ├── train/
+│ └── val/

+- Identified that existing `.png` files were segmentation masks and that YOLO requires bounding box annotations in `.txt` format.

 ---

+## 📅 Week 4 – Day 2
+### Annotation & YOLO Configuration

-### 📊 Results
+### 🎯 Objectives
-- The YOLOv5 model successfully detected archaeological structures from satellite imagery.
-- Bounding boxes were accurately localized on validation images.
-- The mAP score indicated the feasibility of object detection using a limited annotated dataset.
+- To create YOLO-compatible annotation files
+- To prepare configuration files for YOLO training
+- To set up the YOLOv5 environment in Google Colab

 ---

+### 📚 Learning Outcomes
+- Learned the manual bounding box annotation process
+- Understood how to write YOLO label files
+- Learned how to create and validate a dataset YAML configuration file

+---

+### 🧠 Concepts Covered
+- YOLO annotation format:
+- Importance of normalized bounding box coordinates
+- Train–Validation dataset split strategy

+---

+## 📅 Week 4 – Day 3
+### YOLO Training, Evaluation, and Results

+### 🎯 Objectives
+- To train the YOLOv5 model on annotated satellite imagery
+- To evaluate model performance using standard metrics
+- To visualize object detection results

+---

+### 📚 Learning Outcomes
+- Gained experience in training a YOLOv5 object detection model
+- Understood how to interpret loss values and evaluation metrics
+- Learned to analyze detection results visually

+---

+### Week 4 Day 4
+- Trained the YOLOv5 model using the prepared dataset with the following parameters:
+- **Image size:** 640 × 640
+- **Batch size:** 2
--
+- **Epochs:** 10–20

+- Monitored training progress through loss values and **mAP** scores
+- Evaluated the trained model on validation images
+- Performed inference to visualize bounding boxes and confidence scores on detected archaeological structures

+---

+## 🏁 Week 4 Summary
+> Week 4 focused on implementing YOLOv5 for archaeological artifact detection, covering dataset preparation, annotation, training, evaluation, and result visualization.